Surxe/DarkAndDarker-Exporter/README.md

 # DarkAndDarker-Exporter

-A comprehensive data extraction pipeline for Dark and Darker that downloads game files, creates a mapping file, and exports game assets to JSON format.
+A comprehensive data extraction pipeline for Dark and Darker that downloads game files, creates a mapping file, and exports game assets & textures to JSON/PNG.

 ## Overview